 On SoFi Invest, investors can trade cryptocurrencies with as little as $10.
 New SoFi members who buy at least $50 worth of crypto in the first seven days are eligible for a bonus of up to $100 in bitcoin.
 See full terms at sofi.com/crypto.

-Cryptocurrencies like Bitcoin, Ethereum, Dogecoin, Litecoin, and Cardano can be traded 24/7.
+Cryptocurrencies like Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic can be traded 24/7.
 Plus, SoFi takes security seriously and uses state-of-the-art security solutions to keep investors’ crypto holdings secure.
 Sign up for a SoFi Invest account today to buy crypto and start participating in the markets of your choice.

 Is crypto staking more profitable than crypto mining?